kisomose/softwareConstruction/README.md

 Advantages: The Agile Model decreases the amount of time to yield individual system features.
 It also calls for a lot of communication and continuous feedback from the customer/user that can provide clear direction for the project.
 Disadvantages: The Agile method can potentially veer-off track as it relies on end-user interaction that may or may not be clearly expressed.
 Documentation is also minimal for an Agile software development strategy and requires a well-versed, cross-functional team.

+SOFTWARE CONSTRUCTION HISTORY
+	The history of Software Construction began in 1945 and its first era between 1945 and 1965 which was majorly characterized by Margaret Hamilton naming it as discipline as a way of making it seem genuine.
+However, between 1965 and 1985 a period that has since been named as the Software Crisis which was known to be caused by expensive projects and yet the projects would still be delivered late.
+The late nineties of 1985 to 1989 was pivotal to solving the crisis primarily because maintaining software was more expensive than its construction.
+	However, towards the end of the century in 1990 towards 1999 and the rise of the internet and the ability to share information i nternationally brought about a new age in the software construction story and this continued to develop from 2000 through to 2015 especially with the demand for cheaper software especially for smaller companies and this has led to easier software construction processes seen today.
+(Wikipedia)